Slow Stitching 2017 with Chawne Kimber, Heather Jones, & Kim Eichler-Messmer

 Medomak Retreat Center, Washington, Maine

 A small group of just thirty stitchers will spend five days in exploration of line, color, and stitch at a contemplative pace.
 Surrounded by the woods, on the edge of a lake, with the rustic beauty and charm of Maine as the backdrop.
-AS OF MARCH 11TH THERE ARE JUST TWO SPOTS LEFT IN SLOW STITCHING....
+AS OF APRIL 19TH THERE IS JUST ONE SPOT LEFT IN SLOW STITCHING....

 Would you like to slow down and spend some quality time with your stitching?
 Maine is a beautiful place to turn down the volume, shut off the email, leave the phone in your room, and spend some time with a needle and thread.
 This year three (!) world class sewists and makers: Chawne Kimber, Heather Jones, and Kim Eichler-Messmer will share their time, their stitches, and their spirit with you for five days in Washington, ME, August of 2017.